MaximLeroy/OSMaker/README.md

 You can create a shortcut on the desktop or in the Start menu, but not move OSMaker.exe.

 **With Visual Studio** :
-Build the project in Visual Studio and add the references if they are indicated by yellow "warning" signs.
+Build the project CPCDOS EDITOR in Visual Studio and add the references if they are indicated by yellow "warning" signs.

 ## Make with